Your script, simplified:

 You don’t have to wait for the investigators to inform you of your rights in order to invoke your rights.
 Just do it.
 It can be as simple as saying

-That’s truly is all takes.
+That’s all it takes.
 The steps explained in this post are designed to get information that might help level the playing field, but they’re not necessary.
 If in doubt, invoke.

 In an ideal scenario, here’s how the conversation might go if you’re controlling the flow of information: